-Leicester nurse wrongfully sacked after nearly 300 sick days, tribunal rules
+Nurse wrongfully sacked after nearly 300 sick days, tribunal rules

 Concluding the report, he said: "In all of the circumstances, we are satisfied that dismissal was not a proportionate response."

-The parties will now attend a remedy hearing which will decide what level of compensation will be paid to Ms McKenzie.
+The parties will now attend a remedy hearing, which will decide what level of compensation will be paid to Ms McKenzie.

+Clare Teeney, chief people officer at University Hospitals of Leicester NHS Trust, said: "We will use the findings of the tribunal to improve our processes and to consider how we can better support our colleagues in future."

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.